 In the short term they may require cash up front, which can be sourced through not having to pay existing debts, but typically this is relaxed fairly quickly once they see you operating normally.
 If you are concerned about specific creditors, we will help you to liaise with them in advance of the formal documentation arriving on their desk, to explain the situation and the benefits of the CVA to them.

 Employees will typically be relieved that they can see a future for the company.
-If an employee does resign, they will loose their employment rights and will not receive any redundancy, or payments in lieu of notice.
-By resigning they may also loose their right to certain state benefits.
+If an employee does resign, they will lose their employment rights and will not receive any redundancy, or payments in lieu of notice.
+By resigning they may also lose their right to certain state benefits.
 Employees will therefore, normally be supportive.

 An added benefit is that this positive attitude can also be utilised to get them to up their game and make the business more efficient.

 The banks are desperately trying to avoid their own bad debt and bad publicity, so unless there is an overriding compelling reason to stop the CVA they will normally be happy to sit in the wings and allow it to proceed.
 The bank is usually a secured creditor and will remain so during the CVA.
 Getting the bank ‘on side’ is simply part of the work we do at the early stages of preparing for the CVA.

 NO!
 The court would rather the company entered into a CVA than go into liquidation, so if there is a reasonable prospect that CVA proposals would be approved by the company's creditors, it is relatively easy to get a winding up petition adjourned until after the CVA is approved and then dismissed.

 Within a CVA directors retain control of the business.